rfong/rflog/_posts/2021-06-15-ultralight-web.md

 ## Jekyll

 [Jekyll](https://jekyllrb.com/) is a blog-aware static website generator.
-I'm using it for this blog!
-[Here's a post](http://localhost:4000/rflog/2020/02/28/jekyll-tags/) about my setup.
+I'm using it for this blog! <a href="{{site.baseurl}}{% post_url 2020-02-28-jekyll-tags %}">Here's a post</a> about my setup.
 It's quite fast and I've experienced very few issues between development and deployment.

 Being able to write to this blog in plain [Markdown](https://daringfireball.net/projects/markdown/) with native Github Pages support is an incredible boon and I love Github for baking that in.